foundry-vtt-community/wiki.js/setup/hosting/new-page.md

 > This schedule will set a rotating backup of 5 weeks, with the oldest week being deleted as a new one is created after 5 weeks.
 You are able to set your own schedule as desired, however the Always Free Tier only includes 5 backups.
 If you exceed 5 backups, the oldest will be deleted regardless of the retention period. {.is-info}

 7. Click Add Schedule.
 8. Assign the backup policy to the existing volume on our Compute VM by clicking the menu button, and choosing Block Storage -> Volume Groups.
 9. Click Create Volume Group.
 10. Enter a name for the volume group, such as foundry-volume-group.
 11. Select the foundry-backup backup policy.
 12. Select the foundry (Boot Volume) volume.
 13. Click Create.
 14. You have now given your instance a backup policy that will run automatically.

 > Restoring from backup is beyond the scope of this guide.
 More information can be found in the Oracle Docs should you need to restore from backup. {.is-info}

+&nbsp;
 ## F.	 Optional: S3 Storage Setup
 ### Objective
 At the end of this section, you will have a functional S3 storage bucket that Foundry can access to store assets under the “Amazon S3” tab in the file picker.
 This allows you to have extra storage beyond that provided by the instance volume.